jooniku/ohjelmistotekniikka_23/training_log_app/documentation/requirement_specification.md

 ### Before login
 - User can register a new account
   - Username must be unique and has some specifications like minimum length of 2 and max length of 10
-- User can log in with correct username and password
+- User can login with correct username and password
-- If log in is not successful, user is notified
+- If login is not successful, user is notified

 ### After login
 #### Main page